mattcaron/misc_notes/install.xubuntu.20.04.md

             sudo ufw allow mdns

   1. ntpd (for fixed machines only, for mobile, the default is fine)

      1. for server, make sure to add to ufw:

             sudo ufw allow ntp

      1. for client
         1. edit `/etc/ntp.conf` and comment out the line:

                server ntp.ubuntu.com

         1. and add the line:

                server router

+  1. Add the fstab line for ramfs so I can easily mount a ramdisk whenever I have need of one:

+         none    /mnt/ramfs    ramfs  noauto,user,mode=0770    0    0

+     make sure to make the mountpoint too:

+         sudo mkdir /mnt/ramfs

 ## Things common to most desktop machines